 The Institute Curriculum Committee (ICC) fulfills the Senate’s responsibilities for curriculum review, making its recommendations to the Provost and reporting them to the Senate at the next regular Senate meeting, and for curriculum support.

 The Institute Curriculum Committee consists of 5–13 voting members elected annually by and from Senate constituents, as well as one voting member selected by and from Provost’s Council.
 A majority are faculty, at least two are chairs, and no more than seven may be senators.
 Non-voting members of the ICC serve in an advisory capacity, are selected by the Provost, and consist of up to two members from the Office of the Provost and up to one from the Office of the Registrar.

-- Tracie Morris, Chair (Full-Time Faculty, Humanities & Media Studies, School of Liberal Arts & Sciences)
+- Damon Chaky, Chair (Associate Professor, Math & Science, School of Liberal Arts & Sciences)

-- T. Camille Martin (Staff Who Teach, School of Design)
+- Joelle Danant (Staff Who Teach, School of Continuing & Professional Studies)

-- Julie Miller (Chairs Category, Creative Arts Therapy, School of Art)
+- Ted Ehrhardt (Adjunct Assistant Professor, Creative Arts Therapy, School of Art)

-- Joyce Polistena (Part-Time Faculty, History of Art & Design, School of Liberal Arts & Sciences)
+- Joyce Polistena (Adjunct Professor, History of Art & Design, School of Liberal Arts & Sciences)